artur-ciocanu/launch.en/help/launch-reference/managing-resources/rules.md

 ### Enabled

 If enabled, when an event is triggered at runtime, the rule's conditions and actions are added to a processing queue--based on the order you have defined--and processed one at a time on a FIFO basis.
-Tags waits for the completion of the component before moving onto the next one.
+The tag waits for the completion of the component before moving onto the next one.

 If a condition evaluates as false or reaches its defined timeout, that rule's subsequent conditions and actions are removed from the queue.